vitoliveiras/nextjs-dashboard/README.md

 *notFound* function can be used when you try to fetch a resource that doesn't exist.

 *That's something to keep in mind, notFound will take precedence over error.tsx, so you can reach out for it when you want to handle more specific errors!*

+## Chapter 14: Improving Accessibility

+### What is accessibility

+Accessibility refers to designing and implementating web application that everyone can use, including those with disabilities.

+### Improving form accessibility

+There are three things we're already doing to improve accessibility in our forms:
+1. Semantic HTML: using semantic elements (*input*, *option*, etc) instead of *div*.
+This allows assistive technologies (AT) to focus on the input elements and provide appropriate conetextual information to the user, making the form easier to navigate and understand;
+2. Labelling: including *Label* and the *htmlFor* attribute ensures that each form field has a descriptive text label.
+This improve AT support by providing context and also enhances usability;
+3. Focus Outline: te fields are properly styled to show an outline when they are in focus.
+This is critical for accessibility and screen reader users to understand where they are on the form.
+You can verify this by pressing *tab*.

+### Server-side validation

+By validating forms on the server, you can:
+1. Ensure your data is in the expected format before sending it to your database;
+2. Reduce the risk of malicious users bypassing client-side validation;
+3. Have one source of truth for what is considered valid data.

+### Lessons Learned

+1. How to use next lint to verify accessibility warnings;
+2. How to implement server-side form validation (required fields validation);
+3. How to use the React useActionState hook to handle form errors, and display them to the user.